john-h-k/john-h-k/README.md

 ## About me

-I'm John, an Electrical Engineering/Computer Science student at Imperial College London and current software intern at Marshall Wace.
+I'm John, an Electrical Engineering/Computer Science student at Imperial College London.
+Previously I was an intern & then full-time engineer at Hero Health, and an intern at Marshall Wace.

 You can find my website at https://johnk.dev, featuring my articles and CV.